 This feature is especially useful for those who weren’t able to join the meeting but would like to stay up-to-date with the agenda and decisions made during the meeting.

 Remote work doesn’t mean that you can’t build a relationship with your peers.
-To make up for the lack of social interactions and small talks with your colleagues, you can organize short online coffee breaks.
+To make up for the lack of social interactions and small talks with your colleagues, you can organize short online coffee break meetings.
 This can be a great way to socialize and get to know your team a little better outside of the work focus.

 Make sure the time suits everyone well and make it a weekly arrangement.
 And make it a rule not to bring work to this meeting.